MatFuse: Controllable Material Generation with Diffusion Models: Introduction

+Materials are central in computer graphics, playing a pivotal role in achieving high-quality, realistic digital imagery.
+As the computational power of professional and consumer hardware has increased, high-quality CGI has experienced a growing demand, fueled by the expanding field of application of 3D models, from game engines to architectural and industrial prototyping and simulation~\cite{vecchio2022midgard, song2023synthetic, infinigen2023infinite}.
+However, the creation of high-quality materials remains a challenging and time-consuming process, which requires complex tools and high expertise.
+Following the promising results achieved by Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} for the generation of natural images, several works have successfully employed adversarial training to generate high-quality materials~\cite{guo2020materialgan,zhou2022tilegen,hu2022controlling,guo2023text2mat}.
+These approaches, however, provide a limited degree of control over material synthesis.
+Additionally, GANs are generally hard to train, due to the inherent instability of their adversarial training, leading to mode collapse and limited variability.

+Recently, diffusion models (DMs) have set a new state-of-the-art in image generation~\cite{ho2020denoising,dhariwal2021diffusion,rombach2022high}, overcoming the training limitations of GANs.
+Furthermore, diffusion models can be easily conditioned during the ``denoising'' process, with \textit{global} or \textit{local} conditions, respectively controlling the overall appearance of the image (e.g., text prompt), or specific regions of the output image (e.g., sketches).
+Recent approaches like Composer~\cite{huang2023composer}, propose to combine multiple sources of conditioning, both global and local, by considering an image as the sum of its independent components~\cite{lake2017building}.
+This approach expands the control space, giving designers the degree of control required to finely guide the generation.

-We design \textbf{\modelname} to leverage the generative capabilities of Diffusion Models and exploit the image compositionality approach to allow for multiple conditioning sources in a single model.
-The proposed model consists of a VQ-GAN~\cite{esser2021taming}, trained to learn a bidirectional mapping between the pixel space and the latent space, and a diffusion model, trained to generate a latent representation of a material starting from noise and one or more optional conditions.
-We modify the original LDM architecture by: a) proposing a multi-encoder VQ-GAN, to process each SVBRDF map independently; b) adding a rendering loss~\cite{deschaintre2018single} to the training of the VQ-GAN, to enhance the quality of the reconstructed maps; and c) extending the conditioning mechanism to support multiple conditions to control both the overall appearance of the material and its geometry.
+We design \textbf{\modelname} to improve material synthesis using the generative capabilities of diffusion models and exploiting the image compositionality approach to combine multiple conditioning sources in a single model.
+Following \citet{rombach2022high}, the proposed model consists of a VQ-GAN~\cite{esser2021taming}, trained to learn a bidirectional mapping between the pixel space and the latent space, and a diffusion model, trained to generate a latent representation of a material starting from noise and one or more optional conditions.